 Within the higher speed range of the engine there is a prohibited operation area defined by a minimum engine power requirement.
-If the propeller is disconnected from the engine, the engine would be capable of entering the prohibited operation area, which is strictly forbidden (see section 4.10.6, \$\exists 4-72\$ for PTO testing).
+During normal operation, including Controllable Pitch Propeller (CPP) at zero pitch operation, the engine will not enter this prohibited area.
+However, if the propeller is disconnected from the engine, the engine would be capable of entering the prohibited operation area, which is strictly forbidden (see section 4.10.6, 4.73 for PTO testing).